-Most jobs get 100+ applicants now.
+Hiring managers are reading through stacks of cover letters for every open position.
 Cover letters are supposed to make you stand out, but everyone's using AI tools, and they're all spitting out cover letters that sound exactly the same.

 These tools promise to save time, but most just make you do the heavy lifting for an underwhelming result.